Kernel density estimation: Example

 Kernel density estimates are closely related to histograms, but can be endowed with properties such as smoothness or continuity by using a suitable kernel.
 The diagram below based on these 6 data points illustrates this relationship:

 For the histogram, first, the horizontal axis is divided into sub-intervals or bins which cover the range of the data: In this case, six bins each of width 2.
 Whenever a data point falls inside this interval, a box of height 1/12 is placed there.
 If more than one data point falls inside the same bin, the boxes are stacked on top of each other.

-For the kernel density estimate, normal kernels with variance 2.25 (indicated by the red dashed lines) are placed on each of the data points xi.
+For the kernel density estimate, normal kernels with a standard deviation of 1.5 (indicated by the red dashed lines) are placed on each of the data points xi.
 The kernels are summed to make the kernel density estimate (solid blue curve).
 The smoothness of the kernel density estimate (compared to the discreteness of the histogram) illustrates how kernel density estimates converge faster to the true underlying density for continuous random variables.